umbraco/UmbracoDocs/Documentation/Installation/Upgrading/general.md

 * Any file in the /Config folder
 * The /Global.asax file
-* The web.config file in the root of your site **(Warning: Make sure to copy back the version number, and the connection string as they were.)**
+* The web.config file in the root of your site **(Important: make sure to copy back the version number, and the connection string as they were.)**
 * In rare cases, the Web.config file in the Views folder